josh-a-rubio/Josh-A-Rubio/README.md

 ## 👨‍💻 What I’m Working On

-- 🚨 Exploring machine learning for fraud detection with [Scikit-learn](https://scikit-learn.org)
+- 🚨 Exploring machine learning with [Scikit-learn](https://scikit-learn.org)
-- 🛠️ Building applications with c, python, and javascrpit
+- 🛠️ Building applications with c, python, and javascript

 ## 📫 Reach Me